In this article

 - Access the Media folder link in the Pages sub-nav.

-- Classic Editor is used for Account > Custom Pages (unsubscribe page, subscribe page, forward to a friend page).
+- A different editing tool is used for Account > Custom Pages (unsubscribe, subscribe, and forward to a friend pages).

 - Create/Edit/Delete Background Themes

 SMS permissions give access to the SMS feature in WordFly.
 Only accounts that have SMS enabled can access the feature.

 IMPORTANT: To test and deploy SMS messages, the user must also have 'Subscribers' permissions.